- ABOUT US

 Meet some of our Guatemala program participants in this video

 100% of every donated dollar goes to programs helping the poorest of the poor.
 Administrative and fundraising costs (which are only 1% of our budget) are covered by the board.
 Travel expenses are covered by those traveling.
 But we go even further.
 For every $1 of public donations we receive, the founders donate $2 – the maximum allowed while still retaining our public non-profit status.
-We believe in our projects, and we triple every donation to prove it!
-(Founder donations go to “where most needed”).
+Thus, your donation unlocks additional donations, increasing the positive impact we make around the world.
+Unless specified otherwise in a fundraising campaign, matching donations go to “where most needed” to ensure that every project thrives.

 Take a look at our financials